 NAU faculty members are committed to excellence in the classroom and to the challenge of nurturing the intellectual growth of students.
-Additionally, because of the commitment to a collegiate environment of caring, concern, and professional service, students at NAU have the opportunity to establish close personal and professional relationships with their professors, success coaches, and doctoral cohort colleagues.
+Additionally, because of the commitment to a collegiate environment of caring, concern, and professional service, students at NAU have the opportunity to establish close personal and professional relationships with their professors, student services advisors, and doctoral cohort colleagues.